haiwen/seafile-admin-docs/manual/extension/seafile-ai.md

 The Seafile AI basic service will use API calls to external large language model service to implement file labeling, file and image summaries, text translation, and sdoc writing assistance.

-!!! note "Redis for AI usage statistics"
-    Seafile AI uses Redis to publish model token-usage events.
-Redis is required when [AI usage statistics](#enable-ai-usage-statistics) are enabled.

 1. Download `seafile-ai.yml`